 Drinking Bone Broth

-You can drink bone broth any time of the day.
+You can drink bone broth in a Paleo diet any time of the day.
 If you have digestive issues then you should drink bone broth first thing in the morning on an empty stomach and before your meals.

 For joint, tendon or ligament pain the best time to drink bone broth is approximately 1 hour before you exercise for best results (be sure to include 50 mg of vitamin c).
 The timing is crucial as your exercise activity helps to shuttle collagen peptides into your tendons and joints